Yoshisuke Aikawa: Career

 However, while his economic views were in line with Imperial Japanese Army policy, his political views were not.
 Aikawa was a strong opponent of the Tripartite Pact, and predicted that the forces of the United Kingdom and France would eventually prevail over Nazi Germany should a general war break out.
 He supported the Fugu Plan, a project to settle Jewish refugees in Manchukuo.
-In 1942, at the instigation of the Kwantung Army, Aikawa resigned chairman of the Manchurian Industrial Development Company, and moved back to Japan.
+In 1942, at the instigation of the Kwantung Army, Aikawa resigned as chairman of the Manchurian Industrial Development Company and moved back to Japan.

 After the surrender of Japan, Aikawa was arrested by the American occupation authorities and incarcerated in Sugamo Prison for 20 months as a Class A war crimes suspect.
-He was freed before his case came to trial, however, during this time, the Nissan zaibatsu was dissolved.
+Although he was freed before his case came to trial, during this time the Nissan zaibatsu was dissolved.

 After his release, Aikawa played a key role in post-war economic reconstruction of Japan, and purchased a commercial bank to organize loans to small companies.
 He served as president of Teikoku Oil Company and of the Japan Petroleum Exploration Company, and in 1953, was elected to a seat in the House of Councilors of the Diet of Japan.
 With the help of Nobusuke Kishi, then prime minister, he achieved his goal in implementing economic-control law and policies as leader of the Chuseiren, a pressure group that became the main federation of small and medium-sized companies in the 1960s.

 Aikawa died of acute gall bladder inflammation in 1967.
 His grave is at the Tama Cemetery outside Tokyo.